-Our biomedical research is world-leading and involves staff with broad academic backgrounds, including Biochemistry, Bioinformatics and Biomathematics, Analytical/Synthetic Medicinal Chemistry, Immunology, Microbiology and Pharmacology.
-In the REF 2014 assessment of University research quality, the Biomedical Sciences Research Unit’s submission (to UoA A03) was highly rated, having 86% of overall activity at the highest 3* (internationally excellent) and 4* (world-leading) grades.
+Internationally excellent research environment - Our Biomedical Research is world-leading and involves staff with broad academic backgrounds, including Biochemistry, Bioinformatics and Biomathematics, Analytical/Synthetic Medicinal Chemistry, Immunology, Microbiology and Pharmacology.
+In the recent REF2014 assessment of University research quality the Biomedical Sciences Research Unit’s submission (to UoA A03) was highly rated, having 86% of overall activity at the highest 3* (internationally excellent) and 4* (world-leading) grades.
 This included achieving 100% of its impact at 3* and 4* levels.

-Our multidisciplinary Materials and Engineering Research is extremely strong in terms of high quality outputs, income generation, and international impact.
-In the recent REF 2014 assessment of University research quality our Materials and Engineering Unit’s submission (to UoA B15) was highly rated, having 84% of overall activity at the highest 3* (internationally excellent) and 4* (world-leading) grades.
+Internationally excellent research environment –Our multidisciplinary Materials and Engineering Research is extremely strong in terms of high quality outputs, income generation, and international impact.
+In the recent REF2014 assessment of University research quality our Materials and Engineering Unit’s submission (to UoA B15) was highly rated, having 84% of overall activity at the highest 3* (internationally excellent) and 4* (world-leading) grades.
 This included achieving a joint 7th rank out of 62 submitted UK institutions for the quality of our publications, which were judged as attaining 94.6% at 3* and 4* levels.

-In the recent REF 2014 assessment of University research quality the Sport Sciences Research Unit’s submission (to UoA C26) was highly rated, having 94% of the outputs rated at the 3* (internationally excellent) and 2* (internationally recognised) grades.
+Internationally excellent research outputs- In the recent REF2014 assessment of University research quality the Sport Sciences Research Unit’s submission (to UoA C26) was highly rated, having 94% of the outputs rated at the 3* (internationally excellent) and 2* (internationally recognised) grades.
 Our Sports Science research is multi-disciplinary and is clustered under a number of themes, driven by the Musculoskeletal Physiology, Sports Performance, Exercise and Health and Sport in Society Research Groups.